|Support||24/7 chat; email|

 In the VPN world, a virtual server is a server that is not located where its IP address belongs.
 Without getting into why you might want to create or use a virtual VPN server, the important thing is that Surfshark doesn't try to hide that they are using virtual servers.
 Instead, they show you which ones are virtual with a “V” next to the locations that use virtual servers.

 Like I said, the Surfshark network is loaded with advanced features.

 Good streaming and torrenting performance

-With viewing and downloading content as two of the biggest uses of VPNs.
+Viewing and downloading content are two of the biggest uses of VPNs.
 Surfshark is a solid choice for both streaming media and torrenting.

 The ability to stream Netflix is the gold standard for VPN streaming.
 And Surfshark does an excellent job of it.
 They can, of course, stream from the Netflix US library.
 Better, they can handle 18 Netflix regional libraries (possibly more by the time you read this).